section-engineering-education/engineering-education/articles/getting-started-using-admob-with-react-native-expo/index.md

 <iframe width="956" height="538" src="https://www.youtube.com/embed/CyyK5K0nP30" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hence, we have successfully integrated the Admob Banner as well as Admob Reward ad into the React Native app based on the Expo ecosystem using the expo-ads-admob package.
+Hence, we have successfully integrated the Admob Banner as well as the Admob Reward ad.

 ### Conclusion

 Monetizing an app using Admobs can be profitable in the long run as the app becomes popular.
 This tutorial aims to teach you how to set up and configure Admob into a React Native app based on the Expo ecosystem.
-The tutorial also sheds light on creating the Admob account and fetching the Admob Unit ID which is essential in displaying the Admob in the React Native app.
+The tutorial also sheds light on creating the Admob account and fetching the Admob Unit ID.
+It is essential in displaying the Admob in the React Native app.
 Lastly, the major learning point was to control the visibility of ads using the Redux mechanism.

 The overall code for this tutorial is available on [GitHub](https://github.com/Worawat101/react-native-admon-demo).